BNY Mellon quarterly profit falls 26 percent

-(Reuters) - Bank of New York Mellon Corp (BK.N) on Wednesday reported a 26 percent fall in fourth-quarter profit from last year when it benefited from a one-time gain due to a change in U.S. tax laws.
+Jan 16 (Reuters) - Bank of New York Mellon Corp on Wednesday reported a 26 percent fall in fourth-quarter profit from last year when it benefited from a one-time gain due to a change in U.S. tax laws.

 The world's largest custodian bank said net income applicable to common shareholders fell to $832 million, or 84 cents per share, in the quarter ended Dec.
 31 from $1.13 billion, or $1.08 per share, a year earlier. (reut.rs/2VXdcb9)